 Bottom Line: LG’s UM7300 is a good and solid performing 4K TV.
-Its picture quality excels at detail, clarity and sharpness, but on the downside, it does lack in contrast and black levels in a dark room setting.
+Its picture quality excels at detail, clarity and sharpness, and does a very fine job with color reproduction.
+But on the downside, it does lack in contrast and black levels in a dark room setting.
 But on the contrary, it will deliver an overall fine performance in a well-lit room.

 With stand: (W x H x D) 57.6″ x 36″ x 10.6″

 Without stand: (W x H x D) 57.6″ x 33.5″ x 3.5″